Sahara: Geography

 The Sahara covers large parts of Algeria, Chad, Egypt, Libya, Mali, Mauritania, Niger, Western Sahara and Sudan, and parts of southern Morocco and Tunisia.
 It covers 9 e6km2, 31% of the African continent.
 If all areas with a mean annual precipitation of less than 250 mm were included, the Sahara would be 11 e6km2.
 It is one of three distinct physiographic provinces of the African massive physiographic division.
 The Sahara is so large and bright that, in theory, it could be detected from other stars as a surface feature of Earth, with near-current technology.

-The Sahara is mainly rocky hamada (stone plateaus); ergs (sand seas – large areas covered with sand dunes) form only a minor part, contrary to common misconception, but many of the sand dunes are over 180 m high.
-Wind or rare rainfall shape the desert features: sand dunes, dune fields, sand seas, stone plateaus, gravel plains (reg), dry valleys (wadi), dry lakes (oued), and salt flats (shatt or chott).
-Unusual landforms include the Richat Structure in Mauritania.
+The Sahara is a highly diverse desert region composed of hamada (rocky plateaus), ergs (sand seas covered with sand dunes), gravel plains (reg), dry valleys (wadi), dry lakes, and salt flats (shatt or chott).
+Many of its sand dunes rise over 180 m, and its landscapes are shaped by wind and rare rainfall.
+The region also includes mountain massifs, volcanic uplands, oases, and unusual landforms such as the Richat Structure in Mauritania.

 Several deeply dissected mountains, many volcanic, rise from the desert, including the Aïr Mountains, Ahaggar Mountains, Saharan Atlas, Tibesti Mountains, Adrar des Iforas, and the Red Sea Hills.
 The highest peak in the Sahara is Emi Koussi, a shield volcano in the Tibesti range of northern Chad.

 The central Sahara is hyperarid, with sparse vegetation.
 The northern and southern reaches of the desert, along with the highlands, have areas of sparse grassland and desert shrub, with trees and taller shrubs in wadis, where moisture collects.
-In the central, hyperarid region, there are many subdivisions of the great desert: Tanezrouft, the Ténéré, the Libyan Desert, the Eastern Desert, the Nubian Desert and others.
+In the central, hyperarid region, there are many subdivisions: Tanezrouft, the Ténéré, the Libyan Desert, the Eastern Desert, the Nubian Desert and others.
 These extremely arid areas often receive no rain for years.